-Develop a professional Code of Ethics (not more than 1 page) and an educational philosophy statement (not more than two pages) based on materials presented in class.
+Develop a professional Code of Ethics (not more than 1 page) and an educational philosophy statement (not more than two pages double-spaced) based on materials presented in class.

 Please follow the specific format presented for your Code of Ethics.
 Include classroom management principles and guidelines in your educational philosophy (do not expressly state your classroom rules in this document).
 The assignment and rubric will be posted in Google Classroom.

-Assigned: February 8, 2025.
+Assigned: February 1, 2025.
 Due via Google Classroom on Sunday, February 23, 2025.
-(15 points)
+(Total Points, 15)